-Melineh Ounanian of our Trust Companies discusses how business owners who have established a trust can get their family to understand how beneficial a trust can be, setting forth some of their top benefits from the beneficiary’s perspective.
+Senior Vice President Melineh Ounanian discusses how business owners who have established a trust can get their family to understand how beneficial a trust can be, setting forth some of their top benefits from the beneficiary’s perspective.

 By selecting this link, you are leaving Brown Brothers Harriman & Co. internet website.
 This link is provided for informational purposes only.
 Brown Brothers Harriman & Co. is not responsible for the content within this linked site and no endorsement of their content is implied